geerlingguy/raspberry-pi-dramble/testing/digitalocean/README.md

 ## Deploying the Dramble configuration

-  1. Edit the `inventory` file included in this directory to use the IP addresses for the servers in your DigitalOcean droplets dashboard (https://cloud.digitalocean.com/droplets).
+  1. Copy the `example.inventory` file in this directory to `inventory`, and edit it to use the IP addresses for the servers in your [DigitalOcean Droplets list](https://cloud.digitalocean.com/droplets).
   2. Run the main setup playbook (from within *this* directory):
     ```
     ansible-playbook -i inventory ../../main.yml